Transportation & Driving

 Costs for public transit vary depending on how far you go.
 Monthly passes and specialty trips to sporting events or other cities like Boulder or Glenwood Springs are available.
 Discounts are available to people with Medicare, adults 65+, and people with disabilities – to find out about these discounts, call 303-299-2667 or visit www.rtd-denver.com/DiscountFares.shtml.
 RTD also has a commuter train which runs between downtown Denver and Denver International Airport.

 Additionally, RTD SeniorShopper provides rides to go shopping for people with Medicare, adults 65+, and people with disabilities for a fee.
 Groups of ten or more are picked up at older adult housing complexes and community centers.
 SeniorShopper is only available on weekdays (holidays excluded).
-Use the SeniorRide contact information above for this service.
+Use the SeniorRide contact information above.

 RTD ACCESS-A-Ride is an accessible bus available to those who cannot use regular bus and lightrail routes due to having a disability.
 Your destination must be within ¾-mile of the regular routes.
 (Regular routes are referred to as “fixed routes”).
 ACCESS-A-Ride can provide door-to-door service – meaning they will pick you up at an outside doorway and help you to the bus – during the same hours when the fixed-route buses and lightrails are running.
 You’ll need a medical referral to apply.
 Call 303-299-2960 or visit www.rtd-denver.com/accessARide.shtml.